GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-27-06-fb-springsec.md

 {% endhighlight %}

 It's a good practice use a custom Authentication Token, instead of using the old *UsernamePasswordAuthenticationToken*.
-In this case we have the *FirebaseAuthenticationToken*:
+In this case, we have the *FirebaseAuthenticationToken*:

 {% highlight java %}
 public class FirebaseAuthenticationToken extends AbstractAuthenticationToken {